 Expect two major changes for the 2017-2018 Free Application for Federal Student Aid (FAFSA):

 - Submit your FAFSA earlier than ever before: The FAFSA opened on October 1, 2016 for 2017-2018 aid.
-Before, o and your parents had to wait until January 1 each year to submit the application.
+Before, you and your parents had to wait until January 1 each year to submit the application.

 - Use earlier 2015 income information: In order to submit the FAFSA earlier, you will report income from an earlier tax year, called “Prior-Prior Year”.
 Instead of using the previous year’s tax information (2016), applicants will go back two years to use 2015 income information.